yu-antonyuk/yiimp_install_script/README.md

 Use this script on fresh install ubuntu Server 16.04 / 18.04. ``` No other version is currently supported. ``` This install script will get you 95% ready to go with yiimp.
 There are a few things you need to do after the main install is finished.

-## First of all you need to create a need user i use pool.
+## First of all you need to create a new user i use pool.
 ```
 adduser pool
 ```